How Do You Modify A Child Support Order?

 This is extremely important because even if you have made an informal agreement with the other parent, it is not considered legally binding.
 It’s crucial to have a court order explicitly modifying your support obligation.
 This makes the alteration concrete.
 Otherwise, it can come back to bite you.

 If you don’t have a court order changing the amount you owe every month, you remain obligated to pay the full amount.
-When you don’t follow the orders, your payments accumulate interest which you will ultimately have to pay in addition to the original amount.
+When you don’t follow the orders, your payments accumulate interest, which you will ultimately have to pay in addition to the original amount.

 Do You Qualify To Change Your Child Support Order?